gonum/gonum/joss-paper/paper.md

 language.

-Gonum strives to deliver code that run fast (as fast as C/C++ or Fortran) and code that is as easy to write than in Matlab, R or Python.
+Gonum strives to deliver code that run fast (as fast as C/C++ or Fortran) and code that is as easy to write as in Matlab, R or Python.
 Gonum is still being actively developed but already offers a solid set of packages, providing matrices and linear algebra; statistics functions, probability distributions and sampling routines; finding the extrema of functions; and tools to compute numerical derivatives.